ImageMagick/MagickCache/README.md

 Notice the original image was put in the cache in the JPEG format.
 Here we conveniently convert it to the PNG format as we extract the image.

-The `-extract` option is useful when retrieving an image.
-To extract a portion of the image, specify tile width, height, and offset:
+The `-extract` option is useful when retrieving an image if you want to extract just a portion of the image.
+Specify the tile width, height, and offset as follows:

 ```
 $ magick-cache -passkey passkey.txt -extract 100x100+0+0 get /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson rebecca-ferguson.png